Beginners lifting weights must take proper precautions to prevent back pain and injuries.

 How to do it:

-Lie on the bench with your eyes under the bar.
+- Lie on the bench with your eyes under the bar.
 With the thumbs around the bar, grab the bar with medium pressure.

 - Lower the bar to the mid-chest and press the bar back upwards until your arms are straight.

-Keep the buttocks pressed on the bench as you push back.
+- Keep the buttocks pressed on the bench as you push back.
 Hold in that position for a few more seconds.

-Weightlifting can seem like a daunting task but paying attention to little details such as positioning your backs, how to grab a barbell or a dumbbell, how to squat and many others, all make the process a successful one in avoiding back pains or injuries.
+These details include the positioning of your back, how to grab a barbell or a dumbbell, how to squat, and many others, all make the process a successful one in avoiding back pains or injuries.